YetAnotherFurryMan/AAS/docs/Asset Assembler Script.md

 `text`

-Converts whatever lays on the stack to text.
+Converts whatever lies on the stack to text.

 `int`

-Converts whatever lays on the stack to integer (with value of 0 on error).
+Converts whatever lies on the stack to integer (with value of 0 on error).

 ### Math